rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   Because TQL is a declarative query language, you can build your query with multiple nodes, relationships, attributes, and add multiple conditions to refine your query.<br>

-  You can use an alias or variable with a realtionship that has attributes when you want to return data for those attributes.
+  Like nodes, relationships can have attributes.
+You can use an alias with the realtionship that has attributes when you want to return data for those relationship attributes.
 TQL binds the alias that you specify to that relationship, which you can use with the Return clause of the MATCH query to get specific data.
   {: .info}

   #### Building relationships in a query<br>